o3de/o3de.org/content/docs/user-guide/interactivity/robotics/importing-robot/sdformat-sensors.md

 ## Introduction

 Robots described in either [SDFormat](http://sdformat.org/), [URDF](http://wiki.ros.org/urdf), or [XACRO](http://wiki.ros.org/xacro) format, can be imported into your O3DE simulation project using the Robot Importer.
-The tool converts links and joints into O3DE entities and components alongside the parameters defined in the input robot description file.
+The tool creates O3DE entities and components that model a robot.
 You can find more details about Robot Importer in the [documentation](/docs/user-guide/interactivity/robotics/importing-robot/).

 Similarly, the robots' [sensors](http://sdformat.org/spec?ver=1.10&elem=sensor) are imported from the description files into O3DE using ROS 2 sensor components available in [ROS 2 Gem](/docs/user-guide/gems/reference/robotics/ros2/).
 Note, that the sensor's description can be stored directly in SDFormat files or using `<gazebo>` tag in URDF and XACRO files.